serokell/ariadne/docs/usage-tui.md

     account or the one specified by `wallet` and `account` arguments.
 Once again, you can either use ID or index of wallet.
 Account is refered by its index in the wallet tree.
 - `balance`: get balance of the currently selected wallet or account.
-- `select wallet: WalletId or Word a: Word? a: Word?`: select an item.
-Specify a wallet by its ID or index and then, optionally, specify indices of an acccount in that wallet and address in that account.
-Like this: `select 3 1 0` to select the first address in the second account.
+- `select wallet: WalletId or Word a: Word?`: select an item.
+Specify a wallet by its ID or index and then, optionally, specify index of an acccount in that wallet.
+    Like this: `select 3 1` to select the second account in the fourth wallet.
 - `rename name: String`: give a new name to the currently selected wallet or account.
-- `remove`: remove currently selected wallet, account or address.
+- `remove`: remove currently selected wallet or account.
 - `restore pass: String? name: String? mnemonic: String full: Bool`: restore a wallet from mnemonic.
     A passphrase is used to encrypt the restored wallet in Ariadne, it does not have to be the same as the passphrase the old wallet was encrypted with. `full` argument specifies whether Ariadne